 Any information you send to us will be:

-If an organisation upholds a bullying or harassment allegation, we may apply our own sanctions.
+After reviewing the investigation and disciplinary procedure outcomes we may apply our own sanctions.
 Sanctions may vary in length, depending on the seriousness of the case and any remedial action already in place.

 These will be independent of any set by the organisation.
 We may: